shanesturrock/bioit/docs/BioIT-repository.md

    destroy_jupyterlab

-Once running you can test it from Firefox in X2Go by going to http://localhost:8080 and you will get an SSL warning but we'll deal with that via nginx.
+Once running you can test it from Firefox in X2Go by going to http://localhost:8080 and you will get an SSL warning but we'll deal with that via NGINX.

 ## Adding new packages